pfultz2/Tick/README.md

 Template constraints
 ====================

-Three macros are provided to help improve the readability of template constrants.
+Three macros are provided to help improve the readability of template constraints.

 TICK_REQUIRES
 -------------